Calan Breckon • Updated March 3, 2023

 Transcripts.

 Searchie automatically converts all of your content into transcripts for you to download and use.
-It also means you have built-in subtitles and searchability in your content.
+It also means you have built-in subtitles and searchability in your membership website content.

-If someone goes into your search bar on your membership site and looks something up, the Searchie system will crawl ALL of your content and present it to the user where that topic was mentioned, and it does this automatically.
+If someone goes into your search bar on your membership website and looks something up, the Searchie system will crawl ALL of your member only content and present it to the user where that topic was mentioned, and it does this automatically.

-This makes your paid membership site much more user-friendly because now you don’t need to lay everything out perfectly and direct people everywhere.
+This makes your paid membership website much more user-friendly because now you don’t need to lay everything out perfectly and direct people everywhere inside the membership platform.
 They can easily use the search bar and find the content they’re specifically looking for.

 If you have a podcast, you can also upload your audio or video into Searchie and then download and use those podcast transcripts for your podcast SEO on your hosting site.
 We all know SEO is HUGE for discoverability and most platforms charge a premium for this feature.
 With Searchie, you get it built-in.

-The downside is they don’t have a native community area (yet).
-So if you want to build an engaged community around your membership then you’ll have to look at using something like Facebook groups, slack or something similar.
+There is one downside though: they don’t have a native community area (yet).
+So if you want to build an engaged community around your membership then you’ll have to look at using something like Facebook groups, slack, or something similar.

 PRICE: